devonbacon/blog/scaling-frontend-state-2.md

 ## And Never the Twain Shall Meet

-Do not mix local and synced state.
+Do not mix client and synced state.

-Synced state and local state should not be stored together.
+Synced state and client state should not be stored together.

-If you store synced and local state in the same place, you're in for a bad time.
+If you store synced and client state in the same place, you're in for a bad time.

+Client + Synced state = pain.

-Very, very often, developers want to put their local and synced states in the same container.
+Very, very often, developers want to put their client and synced states in the same container.
 Whether this is using redux for everything, or using reactive variables in apollo client, they want to "reduce complexity" by standardizing on a single source of truth for app state.
 But I'm here to say that this is in fact an antipattern and should not be done under any circumstances.

 The reasoning is both simple and deep: The two types of state have very different needs, concerns, challenges, and opportunities.
 Trying to mix them inevitably results in problems because a pattern built for one type won't cleanly work with another.

-It also tightly couples your local state patterns with your synced state patterns.
+It also tightly couples your client state patterns with your synced state patterns.
 If you need to swap one out (moving your synced state into graphql, for example — extremely common in enterprise apps), you will find it very difficult unless you've correctly separated your concerns.

 In the React world, the right way to combine these types of state is at the component layer, which frequently means a properly memoized custom hook.

-Next up, we'll dig deeper into synced state — as you might imagine, I have a lot of thoughts about that.
+In my experience, much of the accidental complexity in complex FE apps comes when synced state gets involved, so my next post will start digging deeper into that!

 [Back to home](./index.md) | Part 3 (Coming soon!)